 Juggernaut -- The largest of the species equipped with a giant sword.

-Deadman -- A zombie-like creature that can either attack in melee combat or throw one of it's ribs at you.
+Deadman -- A zombie-like creature that can either attack in melee combat or throw one of its ribs.
 If blown in half, it will crawl towards Turok in an attempt to deal more damage.

 Lord of the Dead -- Larger than the standard deadman, these guys have fireballs as well as melee combat.